oa-netigo/daily-mood-tracker/README.md

 # Daily Mood Tracker

-A simple Vue 3 application that helps users track their daily moods.
-This project demonstrates core Vue.js concepts using the Options API.
+A modern Vue 3 application that helps users track their daily moods.
+Built with Vue 3, Vite, and TailwindCSS for a beautiful and responsive user interface.

 ## Features

 - Select your mood from a predefined list (happy, sad, neutral, excited, tired)
 - Add optional notes about your day
 - View your mood history in chronological order
-- Clean and intuitive user interface
+- Clean and intuitive user interface built with TailwindCSS
-- Responsive design
+- Responsive design that works on all devices

-## Vue.js Concepts Demonstrated

-- **Data Management**: Using `data()` to manage application state
-- **Directives**:
-  - `v-model`: Two-way data binding for form inputs
-  - `v-if`: Conditional rendering
-  - `v-for`: List rendering
-  - `:disabled`: Dynamic attribute binding
-- **Methods**: Custom functions for handling user interactions
-- **Event Handling**: Using `@click` for button interactions
-- **Computed Properties**: (Can be added for more complex data transformations)
+- Modern development setup with Vite

+## Tech Stack

+- **Vue 3**: Progressive JavaScript framework
+- **Vite**: Next generation frontend tooling
+- **TailwindCSS**: Utility-first CSS framework
+- **Flowbite**: TailwindCSS component library
+- **ESLint & Prettier**: Code quality and formatting

 ## Project Structure